Other / mixed grade configuration · Crescent, OK

 How many students attend Crescent Es?

 Crescent Es has 277 students enrolled.
-It is a other school in Crescent, OK.
+It is a public school in Crescent, OK.

 What is the student-teacher ratio at Crescent Es?